muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 A `<collection>` is an `<Any>` that explicitly does have child `<Any>` nodes in the general case; in conventional terms, one is for selecting values representing collections of other values.

-A `<sp>` represents *dividing space* that may be used to visually format MUON for readability (with line breaks and line indentation), or to embed comments, without changing its meaning.
-A superset of the MUON grammar might require *dividing space* to disambiguate the boundaries of otherwise-consecutive grammar tokens, but plain MUON does not.

-A `<shebang_line>`, if it exists, must be the first characters of the text file, and consists of a magic number which expressed as ASCII or UTF-8 is `#!`, followed by a Unix-like interpreter directive or path to an executable that can interpret Muldis Object Notation files.
-When a MUON file starts with a shebang line, it can be invoked directly as if it were an executable on a Unix-like system.
-The format of `<shebang_directive>` isn't defined in this document; see the appropriate external Unix/etc documentation for that; however, the MUON file must have at least one line-breaking whitespace character of some kind following it, which is how we know where the MUON code begins.

-Example of a shebang line:

-    #!/usr/bin/env muldisdre

-## Universal Type (Any)

-The **Any** type is the *universal type*, which is the maximal data type of the type system and consists of all values which can possibly exist.
-This is represented by `<Any>`.

 ## Empty Type (None)